jozzdart/.github/profile/README.md

 I’m Jozz.
 I created this organization for all my packages with one clear goal:
-To remove the friction from development and deliver tools that are:

 At the core of my philosophy is an uncompromising focus on four things: developer experience, performance, reliability, and clarity.
 Every package is built to feel intuitive and effortless from the first line of code — no boilerplate, no surprises.